michel-leonard/C-Quadratic-Sieve/README.md

 # GNU General Public License

 - As an undergraduate student, this project is part of my computer science + maths training.
-- This software proposition is from Michel Leonard (student at Université de Franche-Comté)
+- This software proposition is from Michel Leonard (student at Université de Franche-Comté, Mon, 11 Jul 2022)
 - There is no guarantee of any kind on the software
 - C code is shared under the terms of the **GNU General Public License**
 - The **main mathematical and logical inspiration source** is located at :